 Sunday

-If dingy dives aren’t your style, you might prefer the more sophisticated atmosphere, historic detail and old iron foundry craftsmanship of The Foundry.
-The multi-tiered concert hall has it all -- stages, venues, restaurant, bar, coffee shop, spa and even an adjoining hotel (The Graduate) to sleep it off.
-Over the years, The Foundry has hosted the Indigo Girls, Nappy Roots, Nitty Gritty Dirt Band and Blind Boys of Alabama.
-In addition to nationally renowned bands, The Foundry is now living room to local and emerging artists alike and frequented by Georgia artists Shawn Mullins and Randall Bramblett.
-For food and drink, grab a candlelit table, order a locally sourced plate, and enjoy local beer, wine and spirits while you enjoy the show.
+If dingy dives aren’t your style, you might prefer the more sophisticated atmosphere, historic detail, and old iron foundry craftsmanship of The Foundry.
+The multi-tiered concert hall has it all -- stages, venues, restaurant, bar, coffee shop, spa, and even an adjoining hotel (Hotel Abacus) to sleep it off.
+Over the years, The Foundry has hosted the Indigo Girls, Nappy Roots, Nitty Gritty Dirt Band, and Blind Boys of Alabama.
+In addition to nationally renowned bands, The Foundry is now a living room to local and emerging artists and frequented by Georgia artists Shawn Mullins and Randall Bramblett.
+For food and drink, grab a candlelit table, order a locally sourced plate, and enjoy local beer, wine, and spirits while you enjoy the show.